loominatrx/genshin-data-manager/README.md

 ## Prerequisities

 - Any working device (Windows, Linux, or Android with terminal emulator; not sure with Mac)
-- 20 GB++ of empty space in your storage drive
+- 20 GB++ of empty space in your storage drive (both on your host and your phone)
 - Python 3.x+ (tested on Python 3.10)
 - android-platform-tools (adb)
 - aria2c